Orchestra of St. Peter by the Sea

 Enjoy the Orchestra of St. Peter from Home

-So much has happened around the world in the last few weeks.
+So much has happened around the world in the last few months.
 The members of our orchestra have been sheltering in place and working from home and we regret the prolonged absence of our concerts.
 We are sure that this is in the best interest of both our audience and musicians.

 Orchestra of St. Peter by the Sea - can be reached at 732-775-0820